OrlandoMarinheiro/UA-AI-Assistant/README.md

 - `docs/` must always match the documents used to build the current vector collection.
 - Token usage depends on the limits imposed by the Groq API.
 - Running ColPali search and indexing on CPU takes a lot of time, so it is strongly recommended to run it on a GPU.
-- All the tests were done with an i5-13450HX, 16 GB RAM, and an RTX 4060.
+- All the tests were done with an i5-13450HX, 16 GB RAM, and an RTX 4060 8GB VRAM.
+- Depending on your VRAM, you may need to adjust the BATCH_SIZE in `app.py`.
+For 8GB of GPU memory, a BATCH_SIZE of 4–6 works well
 ---

 ## UA AI Assistant Demo